nhscymru/website/content/posts/2019-03-28-medications.md

 ## Process / workflow models for medication

+In essence, the medication statement is akin to the list of medications written down on paper during a hospital admission.
+When using paper, lists of medications might appear in a letter from the primary care physician, and in numerous duplicate places during admission and subsequent assessment; by nursing, medical staff as well as documents recorded by allied health professionals.
+At the moment, a single piece of paper cannot be in more than two places at the same time, so that means duplication and redundancy.
+Which is the 'truth'?
+The record by the doctor or the nurse in the emergency department, the ward nurse, or the specialist doctor, or none of the above?

+From an informatics point-of-view, the inherent implicit redundancy is fascinating, particularly when we consider how to digitise the process.
+In effect, digitisation should force us to start to unpick and understand our processes, breaking them into their core steps and allowing us to re-imagine those processes given the tools we now have available to us.

+To be successful, we need to:

+* make tacit, implicit rules explicit
+* handle the contradictions and oddities that have evolved in our 'systems'

+and recognise that many of our tacit rules and oddities have arisen as a result of the strengths and limitations inherent in our use of *paper*.

-So we can see, even with a very simple analysis, how we use, manage, record and process medications for patients is complex.
+We can see, even with a very simple analysis, how we use, manage, record and process medications for patients is complex.

 Many of the workflows are quite standardised between different care environments, but others are highly variable.
 It is useful to consider the 'edge-cases'; in healthcare, *edge-cases are common*.

 Consider the differences between the following clinical environments:

 * prescribing and administration on the intensive care unit vs. nursing home resident
 * chemotherapy prescribing vs. regular repeated medication prescriptions for long-term health conditions
 * emergency unit prescribing vs. a palliative care plan

 > “It is with this move beyond entities and values that knowledge crunching can get intense, because there may be actual inconsistency among business rules.
 Domain experts are usually not aware of how complex their mental processes are as, in the course of their work, they navigate all these rules, reconcile contradictions, and fill in gaps with common sense.
 Software can’t do this.
 It is through knowledge crunching in close collaboration with software experts that the rules are clarified, fleshed out, reconciled, or placed out of scope.”
 >